rileyjshaw/rileyjshaw.github.io-v14/app/_posts/2014-03-23-your-art-teacher-lied.md

 [^2]: The K stands for [key](http://en.wikipedia.org/wiki/Key_plate).
 [^3]: Starting in 1906 with the Eagle Printing Ink Company's [four-color wet process](http://www.sunchemical.com/about/history/).
 [^4]: Dan, shoot me an email if you're interested.
 I've got the first hundred pages ready for printing.

+## Addendums

+### 2014-03-24 {#added20140324}
+Fellow hacker-schooler [Alex Clemmer](http://www.nullspace.io/) made a great point that since red-green color-blindness is more common than blue-yellow color-blindness, the RYB space may be more accessible.
+Though most people with RG color-blindness can still differentiate between cyan and magenta, I'm going to try to scape up some comparative accessibility studies.